Campus Improvement Plan

 Problem Statements Identifying Staff Recruitment and Retention Needs

-Problem Statement 2: As SBAI continues to expand, how to we attract the most qualified individuals who are passionate about working with the gifted population?
-Root Cause: There isn't an abundance of people who are specifically trained in working with gifted children.
+Problem Statement 2: As SBAI continues to expand, how do we attract the most qualified individuals who are passionate about working with the gifted population?

 Family and Community Engagement